ghemanth88/Ituring.ai/README.md

 # 📄 Document Question & Answer Microservice (RAG)

 This project implements a **Document Question & Answer Microservice** using **Retrieval-Augmented Generation (RAG)**.
-It allows users to upload documents (PDF/TXT), ask questions, and receive accurate answers grounded in the document content.
+The service enables users to upload documents (PDF/TXT) and ask questions, returning answers grounded in the uploaded document content.

 ---

-## 🚀 Project Overview
+## 1️⃣ Project Overview & Selected Task

-The system extracts text from uploaded documents, splits it into chunks, generates embeddings, and stores them in a vector database.
-When a user asks a question, the system retrieves the most relevant chunks using vector similarity search and generates a contextual answer using a language model.

-This architecture ensures:

-* Reduced hallucinations
-* Context-aware answers
-* Scalable document-based Q&A

----

-## 🏗️ Architecture Flow
+The selected task is to design and implement a **document-based question answering system** using RAG principles.
+The application is built as a **single microservice** focused entirely on this functionality.

+### Architecture Summary

 ```
 User Uploads Document